OBOAcademy/obook/04-OntologyTheory/add-new-terms.md

 To add a dbxref to the definition:

--   click the @ symbol next to the definition
+-   Click the @ symbol next to the definition

--   click the + button next in the pop-up window
+-   Click the + button next in the pop-up window
 -   Scroll up on the left hand side until you find 'database_cross_reference', and click it
 -   Add the PMID in the editing box (PMID:25527564). _Note: the PMID should not have any spaces)
 -   Click OK
 -   Add the additional dbxref: GARD:0013029
 -   The dbxrefs should appear as below.

 ![](https://lh6.googleusercontent.com/l589uvv3OKKxrabrqKQdL-NF6PfKi_mSfaz-xk--59WtSD15VOy9CQVZXdE0SHl6ZA761zv9G0UULHF5EKRfMToX2F0kqrwuGbjdnzVV3JRRJbb2l40UjOLeXi-7aM_TBkCSkN3L)